 The following are programs and services available in the Milwaukee community.

-40+ of Southeastern Wisconsin is a self-help support, resource, and advocacy group for job seekers from southeastern Wisconsin.
+40Plus of Southeastern Wisconsin supports a Wednesday night and multiple day time programs through which employment professionals offer tips for the unemployed.
 There are no membership, initiation, or entrance fees because all money is raised from private donations.

 Goodwill Industries of Southeastern Wisconsin Workforce Connection Center

 Centers are open to the public and offer free services and a staff that can help you build a resume and find a job.
 Walk-ins are welcome and no appointment is necessary.
 Additionally, the services are free of charge.
 Resources available include: computer usage, internet access, resume/cover letter preparation, typing tutorial, e-mail access, printer access, fax machine, telephone access, job posting, area job outlook, career exploration tools, workshops, employer recruitment, community resource materials, and assessment tools.

 Interfaith Employment Service Central Office

 Interfaith sponsors several programs that help mature workers and displaced homemakers find employment that provides long-term self-sufficiency in positions that meet the person's interests, aptitudes, values and stated economic needs.

 East Office - (414) 873-6400

 Employment assistance through local Job Service office designated by zip code.
 Vocational counseling.
 Special emphasis on older workers, GA/AFDC recipients, refugees, dislocated workers, W2 transitional workers and veterans.
 No fees.